 Leslie Dorrough Smith is an Assistant Professor of Religious Studies and Director of the Women’s and Gender Studies Department at Avila University (Kansas City, MO).
 She has just finished a book manuscript, contracted by Oxford University Press, that explores the uses for rhetorics of chaos within such groups as Concerned Women for America, one of the nation’s most powerful and vocal conservative Christian groups.
 Among her articles are: “Divine Order, Divine Myth: Uncovering the Mythical Construction of Gender Ideals in Protestant Fundamentalist Circles” (ARC: The Journal of the Faculty of Religious Studies, McGill University, 2002) and “What’s in a Name?: Scholarship and the Pathology of Conservative Protestantism” (Method & Theory in the Study of Religion, 2008), and a chapter in After the Passion is Gone: American Religious Consequences (AltaMira Press, 2004) entitled “Living In the World, But Not of the World: Understanding Evangelical Support for ‘The Passion of the Christ’.”
 Leslie is also a contributor to Craig Martin and Russell T. McCutcheon’s edited book, Religious Experience: A Reader (Equinox).
 Learn more about Leslie here.
 Who is Leslie Dorrough Smith?
 Read more from Leslie in the Culture on the Edgevault.

 Vaia Touna earned her BA and MA at Aristotle University of Thessaloniki, Greece, in the study of Hellenistic religions, and ancient Greek literature, and her PhD at the University of Alberta in Edmonton, Canada.
 She is currently Assistant Professor at the Department of Religious Studies at the University of Alabama.
 Her scholarly interests range widely, from looking at specific concepts of religion in the Classical and Hellenistic eras to methodological issues concerning the study of religion in general.
 Her research focuses on the sociology of identity formation with examples drawn from ancient, to modern Greece.
-Her books include Fabrications of the Greek Past: Religion, Tradition, and Modern Identities (forthcoming with Brill of the Netherlands), and she is the editor for The Problem of Nostalgia in the Study of Identification in the Culture on the Edge Book Series.
+Her books include Fabrications of the Greek Past: Religion, Tradition, and Modern Identities (forthcoming with Brill of the Netherlands), and she is the editor for Strategic Acts in the Study of Identity in the Culture on the Edge Book Series.
 Vaia also serves as the series editor of Working with Culture on the Edge, a book series with Equinox Publishers.
 Learn more about Vaia here.
 Who is Vaia Touna?
 Read more from Vaia in the Culture on the Edge vault.